cfsengineering/CEASIOMpy/CONTRIBUTING.md

 ## Documentation / Installation

-The CEASIOMpy documentation is include in the [Github repository](./README.md) in Markdown files as this one.
+The CEASIOMpy documentation is included in the [Github repository](./README.md) in Markdown files as this one.
 You can follow the links to find the information that you are looking for.

 #### Installation

 To install CEASIOMpy please refer to the [installation page](./installation/INSTALLATION.md), it will guide you through the installation process depending on your system.

 If you have some trouble to install CEASIOMpy on your computer, please use the following [Github Discussion page](https://github.com/cfsengineering/CEASIOMpy/discussions/categories/installation-issues).
-If your problem is something that could be reproduce it will be transformed into an issues.
+If your problem is something that could be reproduced it will be transformed into an issues.

 ## Development guidelines

 ### Git / Github

-If you want participate to development of CEASIOMpy, it is a good thing if you have a basic understanding of how the version control system [Git](https://git-scm.com/) and the Github platform work.
+If you want to participate in the development of CEASIOMpy, it is a good thing if you have a basic understanding of how the version control system [Git](https://git-scm.com/) and the Github platform work.

-- [Learn Git Branching](https://learngitbranching.js.org/?locale=en_EN) : online tutorial to learn how to use Git
+- [Learn Git Branching](https://learngitbranching.js.org/?locale=en_EN) : online tutorials to learn how to use Git

 - [Git Tutorials YouTube playlist](https://www.youtube.com/playlist?list=PL-osiE80TeTuRUfjRe54Eea17-YfnOOAx) by [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g)